Often overlooked, the North Coast of Scotland is wild and scenic with large kyles, narrow lochs and surprising beaches.

 There is a stop with informative signs explaining the traces of settlements found in the area such as Keodale Green with a Bronze age Cairn.

-Award Winning Beach Durness Scotland
+STOP 2 - Award Winning Beach Durness

-Next to Durness is a beach with a big sign 'Award winning beach'.
+Next to Durness is a beach with a big sign 'Award Winning Beach'.
 I am not kidding, see the sign below.

-The beach is beautiful but I did not spend much time exploring it because of the freezing cold wind.
+The beach is beautiful, but I did not spend much time exploring it because of the freezing cold wind.

-Smoo Cave Scotland
+STOP 3 - Smoo Cave

 This was the access to the Smoo Cave in the Sang Bay.

 Smoo is a large sea cave: 61m (200ft) long, 40m (130ft) wide and 15m (50ft) high at the entrance.
-The cave is quite unique as the first par was created by the sea and the second chamber by fresh water.
+The cave is quite unique as the first part was created by the sea and the second chamber by fresh water.

 You can learn more on the Smoo cave website.

-I had only limited time and the weather was poor so I just watched the inlet from the viewpoint.
+I had only limited time and the weather was poor, so I just watched the inlet from the viewpoint.

 As I did not visit, here is a picture on Flickr to help you decide if you want to visit.

-Loch Eriboll Scotland
+STOP 4 - Loch Eriboll

 East of Smoo Cave, the road takes you around Loch Eriboll a 16km long sea loch (almost 10miles).

-Loch Hope Scotland
+STOP 5 - Loch Hope

-Next you discover the head of Loch hope towards the mainland.
+Next you discover the head of Loch Hope towards the mainland.
 It is a long stunning loch and a great spot for fishing.

-Sadly when I drove by Loch Hope, the weather was really bad and I could not see the stunning scenery with Ben Hope.
+Sadly, when I drove by Loch Hope, the weather was really bad, and I could not see the stunning scenery with Ben Hope.

-Kyle of Tongue Scotland
+STOP 6 - Kyle of Tongue

 Your next highlight is the Kyle of Tongue, another inlet on the Scottish North coast.